Key messages for patients

 Leaving hospital

-Generally most people who have had this procedure will be able to leave the hospital after the appointment.
-As some people may feel dizzy after the procedure, we advise you to wait for 15 to 30 minutes in the outpatient area to ensure you feel okay before going home.
+Most people are able to leave the hospital shortly after the procedure.
+However, as some people may feel dizzy afterwards, we recommend that you remain in the outpatient area for 15 to 30 minutes to ensure you feel well before going home.

 Resuming normal activities including work

-Usually you can resume normal activities after leaving the hospital.
+You can usually return to your normal activities shortly after leaving the hospital.

 Special measures after the procedure